HealthOne Blog

 • Assist movement by mitigating the pain

-• Otherwise, correct the shape or function of the body so as to provide an easier gesture or movement.
+• Otherwise, correct the shape or function of the body to provide an easier gesture or movement.

 Happy reading!